cdallasanta/bump-cli/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the line below and follow the on screen prompts.

-    $ bin/bump-cli
+    $ bump-cli

 ## Development